s192396/simmobility_visualization/README.md

 Documentation and installation of Kepler GL for Jupyter: https://docs.kepler.gl/docs/keplergl-jupyter
 User guide Kepler GL: https://docs.kepler.gl/docs/user-guides
-It is recommended to use Kepler GL for Jupyter in a Jupyter Notebook, not in Jupyter Lab.
+It is recommended to use Kepler GL for Jupyter in Jupyter Notebook, not in Jupyter Lab.